Sunday, 23 October 2011

 *If you can't find a quince, you can use roughly the same weight of a sweet apple such as a cox - you won't get the quince perfume but it will still be a lovely apple pie.

-**Edit 22/11/15: I've just made this again and the baking temperatures seem a bit off, but I haven't re-tested them.
+**Edit 22/11/15: I've just made this again and the baking temperatures seem a bit off, but I sadly haven't had time to re-test them.
 I think I'd go for 200C put down to 170C another time.
-I also had a bit too much quince as mine was quite large - I think I might go for half next time.
+I also had a bit too much quince as mine was quite large - I think I might go for half next time, as it was quite overwhelming.